anton-bregolas/Tunetable/README.md

 ## TO DO:

-- Rewrite ABC incipit fetching to use specially prepared local file.
-- Fetch ABC incipit from The Session only if ABC is missing from the file.
 - Collect initial feedback, fix more bugs.
 - Make menu elements more accessible.
 - Brainstorm additional sorting options.

 ## DONE:

+[v.1.6]

++ Create a thoroughly filtered JSON containing ABC incipits of all the current TSO tunes.
++ Rewrote ABC incipit fetching that checks abc.json before attempting to fetch from TSO.
++ Newly-added tunes will be fetched from The Session if ABC is missing from abc.json
++ Initial testing of checkboxes / sorting behavior done, ABC is added in place of URLs.

 [v.1.5]